 Q. What type of laser do you use for LASIK/PRK surgery?

-A. Danbury Eye Physicians & Surgeons uses the Alcon Wavelight Ex500 Excimer laser platform.
-It is the next leap forward in accurate laser vision correction.
+A. Connecticut Eye Consultants use the Alcon Wavelight Ex500 Excimer laser platform.
+It is the next leap forward in hyper-accurate laser vision correction.
 The Wavelight Ex500 is the fastest platform available in the United States and offers a powerful multi-dimensional eye tracker.
 We have been using this platform for the last several years and our patients have been delighted.

 Q. What determines candidacy for LASIK/PRK?

 A. Come in for a LASIK/PRK consultation to see if you are a candidate.
 Our physicians and LASIK staff are specifically trained to qualify patients.
 Candidacy is determined by the health of the eye, special corneal images taken in front of the eye, and even the patient's expectations are a factor.
 We want our patients to be well informed.
 Patients are also given a LASIK packet which is full of information to educate you on the procedures.
 Please ask for a LASIK packet at your next visit.

 Q. Is there an age requirement to have LASIK/PRK surgery?

 A. There is no set age to have LASIK or PRK surgery.
 Most physicians will not perform LASIK/PRK on those under 18 because their eyes tend to keep changing into early adulthood.
 Vision must be stable for surgery.

 Q. What is the difference between LASIK and PRK surgery?